naofumi/react_router_rails_spa/documents/introduction.md

 Instead, they were advocating for creating SPAs with [**SPA** frameworks](https://react.dev/blog/2025/02/14/sunsetting-create-react-app#how-to-migrate-to-a-framework) that could be deployed on a CDN, a static hosting service, or the `public` folder of a Ruby on Rails application.

-In the following, I will call SPAs built with an SPA framework, **"Modern React SPAs"** to highlight that this is the current officially recommended approach.
+In the following, we will call SPAs built with an SPA framework, **"Modern React SPAs"** to highlight that this is the current officially recommended approach.
-To contrast, I will call the ones that the React team is actively discouraging, **"Legacy React SPAs"**.
+To contrast, we will call the ones that the React team is actively discouraging, **"Legacy React SPAs"**.

 > **"I have no interest nor use for SSR!
 I don't need SEO.